watem-sedem/watem-sedem/docs/input.rst

 single-flow routing along a line element in the landscape as defined by the user.
 The
-:ref:`river routing map <riverroutingmap>`, :ref:`ditchmap <ditchmap>` and :ref:`dam map <dammap>` are made according to the principles described here.
+:ref:`river routing map <riverroutingmap>`, :ref:`ditchmap <ditchmap>` and :ref:`dam map <dammap>` are made according to the principles described below.

 A routing map contains integer values between 0 and 8.
-Every value indicates the direction the routing will follow.
+Every value indicates the direction which the routing should follow.
 A pixel set to zero has no imposed routing.

 Consider pixel X in the figure below.
 If the routing must flow from X to the upper cardinal cell, pixel X will get value 1 in the routing map.
 If the routing